 OHIO Coding Camp

-This camp is a residential camp that will last from June 4-9, 2019.
-Girls attending the camp will stay in Ohio University residence halls specially designated for the camp and will be under constant supervision by personnel associated with the camp.
-Participants will receive detailed information as the camp approaches.
-However, participants will only need to bring basic personal items like toiletries and other personal care items, necessary medications, clothing, favorite blankets/pillows and perhaps snacks to have in the room.
-All regular meals will be provided.
-All residence hall rooms will have two girls, with a private bath shared by up to four camp participants.
+Girls attending the camp stay in Ohio University residence halls specially designated for the camp and are under constant supervision by personnel associated with the camp.
+Participants receive detailed information as the camp approaches.
+Campers only need to bring basic personal items like toiletries and other personal care items, necessary medications, clothing, favorite blankets/pillows and perhaps snacks to have in the room.
+All regular meals are provided.
+All residence hall rooms have two girls, with a private bath shared by up to four camp participants.

 Participation in the camp is open to girls ages 11 (by start of camp) through 14.
-A $100 deposit is required with the application and balance of $425 will be due by Friday, May 31.
-A limited amount of scholarship funding is available to support students who have strong academic potential in the camp, but need financial assistance to attend.
-Need-based scholarship requests can be sent to email@example.com by Monday, March 18.
-Space is limited to approximately the first 50 applicants.
+A limited amount of scholarship funding is available to support students who have strong academic potential but need financial assistance to attend.
+Need-based scholarship requests can be sent to email@example.com.
+Space is limited to approximately 50 applicants.

 Pease contact the camp organizers by emailing firstname.lastname@example.org or by calling Jennifer Tate at 740.593.4884.